chakrabortymlab/stephensi2024/popgen_scripts/dadi_scripts/README.md

-#dadi_scripts
+# dadi_scripts

-Scripts for running dadi to fit 1D demographic models to the synonymous SFS from Trivandrum.
-Best fit was the bottlegrowth model, which was run 100 times and parameters with highest likelihood were used for subsequent simulations.
+Scripts for running dadi to fit 1D demographic models to the synonymous SFS from Trivandrum, Lakshadweep, and Kochi.
+Best fit was the bottlegrowth model for TVM and K, growth-bottleneck for LKD.
+Highest likelihood parameters from 100 runs were used for subsequent simulations with msms.